zafriii/Serenify-Version-1.0/README.md

-# 🧠 User Guide: Mental Health Wellness Platform
+# 🧠 User Guide: Serenify

 Welcome to the **Mental Health Wellness Platform**!
 This user guide will help you navigate through the platform and make the most out of its features.